 - Continued to update the Coalition’s home page (www.hacusa.org).

 Hungarian American Community Affairs

 - Attended and co-sponsored Hungarian Night at the Chagrin Documentary Film Festival organized by Coalition Board member George Pogan in Chagrin Falls, OH on October 8, 2021.
-A full house attended the international premiere of “The Memory Project: 1956/2021”, a compilation of life-history interviews conducted by Coalition member Réka Pigniczky and Coalition President Andrea Lauer Rice for the eponymous Memory Project Archive that they founded in 2015.
+80 guests attended the screening of No Command (Nincs Parancs) directed by Peter Szalay.

 - Organized the traditional end-of-year Coalition events in Washington, DC.
 The events included the annual Mikulás Dinner, and the Annual General and Board Meetings.
-The keynote speaker at the Mikulás Dinner was The Honorable Zsolt Németh, Chairman of the Hungarian Parliament’s Committee on Foreign Affairs.
+The keynote speaker at the Mikulás Dinner was Ambassador Andrew Bremberg, President of the Victims of Communism Memorial Foundation.